MALL-Machine-Learning-in-Live-Sciences/VIBES-analysis/readme.md

 [00_prepare_data.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/03_machine_learning/code/00_prepare_data.r) This script prepare all cohorts to run machine learning analyses.
 From the phyloseq of each cohort it generates a ```.rds``` dataframe with the 22 species and the labels of the cluster to which each sample belongs.

 [01_run_ml](https://github.com/DiegoFE94/BV_Microbiome/tree/main/03_machine_learning/code/01_run_ml) This folder holds all the scripts needed to run each dataframe + algorithm combination in parallel.
 Both direct counts and CLR transformed data were used.
-Returns the nested cross validation benchmark training.
+Returns a ```.rds``` dataframe with the nested cross validation benchmark training.

 [02_train_cv_results.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/03_machine_learning/code/02_train_cv_results.r) This script details the performance measures of the training.
-The input is the various benchmarks from the previous section and returns an overall summary of the training according to the performance measures you specify.
+The input is the various benchmarks from the previous section and returns a ```.rds``` dataframe with the summary of the training according to the performance measures you specify.

 [03_benchmark_external_validation.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/03_machine_learning/code/03_benchmark_external_validation.r) This script runs the external validation on the validation cohorts.
-It returns a summary of performance measures across all cohorts.
+It returns a summary ```.rds``` dataframe of performance measures across all cohorts.

 [04_prune_best_glmnet.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/03_machine_learning/code/04_prune_best_glmnet.r) This script refines the best model found in this analysis.
 This is done in order not to have dependencies when using that model.
 As it is a ```glmnet``` model we extract the betas of each species.
+The output is a list in format  ```.rds``` with betas, nclasses and nlambdas.

 [05_best_glmnet_external_validation.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/03_machine_learning/code/05_best_glmnet_external_validation.r) In this script we perform again a external validation in all cohorts but only with the best model.
+It returns a summary ```.rds``` dataframe of performance measures across all cohorts.

 ### 04.Treatment

 [00_preprocess_PRJNA302078.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/04_treatment/code/00_preprocess_PRJNA302078.r) In this script, the Validation 4 cohort is prepared with all species for MEFISTO analysis.
+It generates two ```.rds``` dataframes.

 [01_run_mefisto.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/04_treatment/code/01_run_mefisto.r) In this script a MEFISTO analysis is executed.
-It returns a MOFA object with the model resulting from the analysis.
+It returns a ```MOFA``` object with the model resulting from the analysis.

 [02_plot_mefisto.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/04_treatment/code/02_plot_mefisto.r) This script is used to graphically display the results of the MEFISTO analysis.

 [03_prepare_D0.r](https://github.com/DiegoFE94/BV_Microbiome/blob/main/04_treatment/code/03_prepare_D0.r) In this script, three datasets are prepared from the D0 samples of Validation Cohort 4 (only information from our clusters, only information from the VALENCIA CSTs, and both).
+It generates three ```.rds``` dataframes.
 Subsequently, an identical ML methodology like [01_run_ml](https://github.com/DiegoFE94/BV_Microbiome/tree/main/03_machine_learning/code/01_run_ml) is applied.

 ### Figures
 [figures](https://github.com/DiegoFE94/BV_Microbiome/tree/main/figures/code) folder contains scripts to reproduce each figures of the paper.
 Note that for aesthetics reasons, the figures were edited using illustrator.